Quantum-Many-Body/QuantumLattices.jl/docs/src/tutorials/UnitcellDescription/InternalDegreesOfFreedom.md

 Different kinds of quantum lattice systems can have different species of local Hilbert spaces.
 For example, the local Hilbert space of a complex fermionic/bosonic system is the [Fock space](https://en.wikipedia.org/wiki/Fock_space) whereas that of a spin-1/2 system is the two-dimensional ``\{\lvert\uparrow\rangle, \lvert\downarrow\rangle\}`` space.
 The abstract type [`Internal`](@ref) is an abstraction of local Hilbert spaces.
 More precisely, it is an abstraction of **local algebras acting on these local Hilbert spaces**.
 To specify a generator of such a local algebra, two sets of tags are needed: one identifies which the local algebra is and the other represents which the internal degree of freedom is.
 The former is already encoded by a [`PID`](@ref) object, and the latter will be stored in an object of a concrete subtype of the abstract type [`IID`](@ref).
 These two sets of tags are combined to be the [`Index`](@ref) type, which contains the complete information of a local generator.

+### Systems with different internal structures

-In this package, we implement two groups of concrete subtypes to handle with the following two sets of systems, respectively:
+In this package, we implement two groups of concrete subtypes to handle with the following three sets of systems, respectively:
 * Canonical fermionic, canonical bosonic and hard-core bosonic systems,
-* SU(2) spin systems.
+* SU(2) spin systems,
+* Phononic systems.

-### Fock and FID
+#### Fock and FID

 This group of concrete subtypes are designed to deal with canonical fermionic, canonical bosonic and hard-core bosonic systems.